 The National Center for Earth and Space Science Education (NCESSE) will oversee the Student Space Flight Experiments Program (SSEP), and work with the participating communities to coordinate all activities associated with the Flight Experiment Design Competition and the Community Program.
 NCESSE is responsible for the creation, update, and delivery of all program resources, and will serve as the formal liaison to all participating communities and to Nanoracks.
 The Arthur C. Clarke Institute for Space Education administers the program for all international communities.

-NCESSE is partnering with NanoRacks through a formal Agreement to fully implement the SSEP.
+NCESSE is partnering with DreamUp and NanoRacks through a formal Agreement to fully implement the SSEP.

 Example of Real and Coordinated SSEP Spaceflight Operations

 The following video was downloaded from the International Space Station to NASA Marshall Space Flight Center, forwarded to Nanoracks, and then on to the National Center for Earth and Space Science Education, and the Arthur C. Clarke Institute for Space Education.

 The video records on-orbit activations, de-activations and other interactions associated with the SSEP Mission 3b and Mission 4 experiments by assigned astronaut Koichi Wakata (Japan).
 The video was taken on the scheduled SSEP A+2 Crew Interaction Day (2 days after Arrival at ISS).
 The Cygnus spacecraft berthed at ISS on January 12, 2014, with the SSEP Mission 3b Falcon II and Mission 4 Orion experiment payloads.